 Aria offers 4,004 rooms, all suites when compared to other hotels, as well as a 150,000 square foot casino floor.
 While its casino floor is massive, its pool is even larger, coming in at over 200,000 square feet when including the cabana area.
 It also hosts 300,000 square feet of convention space.

 There are 33 blackjack tables at Aria that deal from a six-deck shoe and hit soft 17.
+Unfortunately, unless you are playing $25 minimum or higher (often times $50 mins), you will only have 6-5 payout games to choose from.
 Players may double on any two cards as well as after the split.
 Re-split aces and surrender are also allowed.
 The minimum bet is $15, while the max is $5,000.
 These same rules are offered on four $100-$10,000 tables with the dealer staying on all 17s.

 Other popular Blackjack variations include Blackjack Switch and Free Bet Blackjack.
 Bets between $25 and $5,000 are accepted.

 There are a total of 12 craps tables at Aria.
 The bet range is $10-$5,000.
 Odds are 3-4-5.
 The craps offering at Aria is totally average for Strip casinos, but better odds can be found elsewhere at several properties.